Redistribution of Seats Act 1885

 The Redistribution of Seats Act 1885 (48 & 49 Vict. c.
-23) was an act of the Parliament of the United Kingdom (sometimes called the "Reform Act of 1885").
+23), sometimes called the Reform Act 1885 or the Redistribution Act 1885, was an act of the Parliament of the United Kingdom.

 It was a piece of electoral reform legislation that redistributed the seats in the House of Commons, introducing the concept of equally populated constituencies, a concept in the broader global context termed equal apportionment, in an attempt to equalise representation across the UK.
 It mandated the abolition of constituencies below a certain population threshold.
-It was associated with, but not part of, the Representation of the People Act 1884.
+It was associated with, but not part of, the Representation of the People Act 1884 (48 & 49 Vict. c.
+3).

 Background

-The first major reform of seats in the House of Commons took place under the Reform Act 1832.
+The first major reform of seats in the House of Commons took place under the Reform Act 1832 (2 & 3 Will.
+4. c.
+45).
 The second major reform of Commons' seats occurred in three territory-specific Acts in 1867–68: